-Is eating carrots the only way to get vitamin A?
+Are carrots the only way to get vitamin A?

-Can carrots reverse bad eyesight?
+Can carrots reverse poor eyesight?

 SEE RELATED: How better nutrition can improve your vision

 If you have relatively healthy vision, consuming more foods with vitamin A — including carrots — could improve your ability to see in the dark.
-However, it won’t cure your night blindness.

-Page updated January 2021
+Page updated in July 2021